VALcuber/ForumBlog/README.md

-This is a project of Forum$Blog website.
+This is a project of ForumBlog website.
 For practicing php skills